 In this blog, I wanted to write about Loss and try and explain a bit about what the hell we are supposed to do with it!
 I think loss is perhaps one of the things that I find it hard to think isn’t a feature of almost every encounter I experience as a Psychotherapist, and perhaps as a human, it is a pervasive part of being human, a painful part but a part none the less.

-I encounter loss in the therapeutic encounter in a huge range of experiences, from the sudden tragic losses due to bereavement; due to the more ambiguous everyday losses of identity due to the on going vicissitudes of life and changing circumstances.
-These include the loss of who we are when our situations change, the loss of childhood experienced by parents and their children, due to adolescence, the loss of a much loved work identity in retirement and of course the frequent and painful losses when relationship change or end.
+I encounter loss in the therapeutic encounter in a huge range of experiences, from the sudden tragic losses due to bereavement; due to the more ambiguous everyday losses of identity due to the ongoing vicissitudes of life and changing circumstances.
+These include the loss of who we are when our situations change, the loss of childhood experienced by parents and their children, due to adolescence, the loss of much-loved work identity in retirement and of course the frequent and painful losses when relationship change or end.
 So what do we do when, as a colleague poignantly put it, “ the glue dissolves”.

 During my training, and in the literature, there is much talk of processing these losses, the need to mourn etc. and about what can happen when these things get stuck, but what do these things actually mean?“